davenquinn/xenoliths/paper/text/figure-captions.md

 Paired Sm-Nd and Rb-Sr isotope data for the Crystal Knob sample set contextualized relative to major Earth reservoirs.
-The position of Crystal Knob within the "depleted mantle" field suggests that the mantle lithosphere underlying coastal California was sourced directly from the mantle, either at a mid-ocean ridge or by direct underplating.
+The position of Crystal Knob within the "depleted mantle" field suggests that the mantle lithosphere underlying coastal California was sourced directly from shallow mantle material with no continental component, either beneath a mid-ocean ridge or by direct underplating.

 ##cpx_profile